isc-projects/bind9/bin/dnssec/dnssec-verify.rst

 .. option:: -q

    This option sets quiet mode, which suppresses output.
-Without this option, when ``dnssec-verify`` is run it prints to standard output the number of keys in use, the algorithms used to verify the zone was signed correctly, and other status information.
+Without this option, when :program:`dnssec-verify` is run it prints to standard output the number of keys in use, the algorithms used to verify the zone was signed correctly, and other status information.
 With this option, all non-error output is suppressed, and only the exit